Developing human resources who think and act on their own to lead the growth of the company

 This system is intended to encourage employees to take on ambitious goals.

-Employees who meet certain requirements can receive FA privileges, which guarantee that they can be transferred to their desired job type and location.
+Employees who meet certain conditions acquire FA rights and can be transferred to the desired job type and place of work.

 We have a system in place detailing the job contents of 21 different work shifts.
 Each employee can choose 4 shifts according to their work, enabling them to work according to a variety of flexible schedules.